 What This Does:

-volatilekeyword ensures the compiler doesn’t optimize away the running flag
+STATIC_QUEUE_T creates a custom queue type for our specific datavolatile keyword ensures the compiler doesn’t optimize away the running flagvoid work_system_init(void) {

 // Initialize the queue